-Contact your GP or your preferred maternity service promptly once you know you're pregnant so you start getting care at the right time.
+Contact your GP surgery or your preferred maternity service promptly once you know you're pregnant, so you start getting care at the right time.
 They'll arrange your first midwife appointment.

 Starting your maternity care early in pregnancy is important if you have a health condition that may affect your pregnancy, such as heart or lung conditions, epilepsy, mental health problems, diabetes or asthma.

 Your doctor or midwife will be able to advise you if you're taking medicines for your condition while you're pregnant, and provide the specialist care you and your baby need.

 Do not stop taking any prescribed medicine without checking with your doctor or midwife first.

 - You're advised to take 400 micrograms of folic acid a day while you're trying to get pregnant and until the 12th week of pregnancy.

 - Stopping smoking is one of the best things you can do for your baby's health.
 Sign up for 28 days of free quitting advice and tips to your inbox.

 - Avoid some foods in pregnancy to protect against infections.

 - You can save a to-do list to keep track of things to do, such as taking folic acid and getting free dental care.